Searching for tips on how to clean your RV?

-RVezy owner’s tip: Are you renting out your RV?
-Leave scent-free and natural-based products in your rental unit for the renters who are sensitive to smells.
+RVezy host tip: Are you renting out your RV?
+Leave scent-free and natural-based products in your rental unit for guests who are sensitive to smells.

 Here are some of the top-rated non-abrasive soaps and detergents recommended by RV owners and manufacturers:

 Wash the outside of your RV’s exterior from the top down.
 This method prevents the dirty water from passing over the clean sections.
 If you have an Airstream or another RV made with a grained surface, make sure you also wash from top to bottom and from side to side to avoid damage or scratches.

 Don’t forget to wash the roof of your RV.
 It’s not necessary to clean the roof every time you bathe your rig, but washing it a few times a year will give you a chance to clean off any dirt and debris and allow you to inspect your seals at the same time.
 Do you have solar?
 Make sure to wash your solar panels while you’re up on the roof.
 Dirt buildup can decrease the sunlight’s absorption rate, making the panels less effective.

 Cleaning and ventilating your RV while it’s not in use sounds simple enough.
 Before you park your RV for more than a week or place it in storage, make sure you wipe down your refrigerator and cupboards and look for any leftover food that might have shifted during travel.
 If you’re turning off your refrigerator, leave the door open or place a towel over the opening to allow for some ventilation.